 Mission

-Founded by alumnus Jordan Davis, Director of Affordable Housing at Related Ross and a past President of the Michigan Real Estate Club, the program’s intent is ensuring all Michigan students interested in pursing a career in real estate can receive practical, unfiltered advice from young and seasoned alumni in every discipline of the industry.
+Developed in partnership with Michigan’s Weiser Center for Real Estate, the program’s intent is ensuring all students interested in pursing a career in real estate can receive practical, unfiltered advice from young and seasoned alumni in every discipline of the industry.

 Program